We've gone from the idiot box to smart TVs, so why does it feel like more of the same, but with Wi-Fi?

 Samsung TVs include the popular Calm app, and there are options to be found by searching for "meditation" in any smart TV app store.
 Many of the best relaxation apps have TV apps, so be sure to check if your favorite can be found in your TV app store.

 But you might not need a new app.
-Netflix, in collaboration with popular meditation app Headspace, has a trio of interactive titles focused on meditation (opens in new tab), relaxation (opens in new tab), and sleep (opens in new tab), respectively.
+Netflix, in collaboration with popular meditation app Headspace, has a trio of interactive titles focused on meditation, relaxation, and sleep, respectively.
 Each includes several short episodes that share science-backed information and walks you through exercises that are great for beginners and long-time users alike.

 Cook up a meal